 - 2.1 People or bodies may have on going contractual relationships with the Council.
 Equally, people or bodies may need planning permission or other consent from the Council to conduct their affairs.
 They could seek to secure a sympathetic response from Council Members by the making of gifts.
 Equally, whether or not the intention to secure an advantage is present, an outsider might suspect that any improper advantage is being sought from a Member.
-It is essential that Members should give critical consideration to the offer of gifts or hospitality in that light. - There are few hard and fast rules governing the acceptance of gifts and hospitality.
+It is essential that Members should give critical consideration to the offer of gifts or hospitality in that light. - 2.2 There are few hard and fast rules governing the acceptance of gifts and hospitality.
 Clearly if the offer is corrupt, there are criminal implications.
 Members are required to disclose any gift or hospitality over the value of £25.00 to the Monitoring Officer (MO).
 They will notify the MO, in writing, of the existence and nature of that gift or hospitality within twenty-eight days of receiving it.
 Details will be entered in a register maintained by the MO which is open to public inspection. - 2.3 Members are personally responsible for all decisions connected with the acceptance of gifts or hospitality and for avoiding the risk of damage to public confidence in the authority. - 2.4 Members should therefore treat all offers of gifts or hospitality with caution, with a view to not only avoiding impropriety but also any suggestion of impropriety.
-Members should give the same consideration to offers made to members of their family or friends which could be viewed as securing an indirect benefit to themselves.
+Members should give the same consideration to offers made to members of their family or friends which could be viewed as securing an indirect benefit to themselves. - 2.5 Although all offers should be treated with caution, there will be occasions where not to accept reasonable gifts or hospitality would prejudice the regular conduct of the Council's business or give offence to persons or bodies of significance to the Council.